tjhickey724/discrete_math/notes/counting/basicCounting.md

 **FizzBuzz**
 How many integers in the range [1,100] are divisible by 3 or by 5?
-This is the basis of the FizzBuzz challenge where you count from 1 to 100 but say fizz for numbers divisible by 3 and buzz for numbers divisible by 5, e.g.
+This is the basis of the FizzBuzz challenge where you count from 1 to 100 but say fizz for numbers divisible by 3 and buzz for numbers divisible by 5, e.g. you can play this with a group of friends taking turns (but its not so fun for ine person if the number of friends is 3 or 5)

 1 2 fizz 4 buzz fizz 7 8 fuzz buzz 11 fizz 13 14 fizzbuzz 16 17 fizz 19 buzz ...